benedettaliberatori/AP/README.md

 The repository contains the following folders:

-include: contains the headers: BST.hpp (declaration of the fundamental members of the class BST, together with the constructors and the copy/move semantics as well as declaration of the member functions); BST.tpp (definition of the functions of the class BST); iterators.hpp (implementation of the class iterator); node.hpp (implementation of the class node).
+* `include` : contains the headers: BST.hpp (declaration of the fundamental members of the class BST, together with the constructors and the copy/move semantics as well as declaration of the member functions); BST.tpp (definition of the functions of the class BST); iterators.hpp (implementation of the class iterator); node.hpp (implementation of the class node).

-benchmark.cpp: contains the code used to perform the benchmarking, whose results are presented in the final part of the report.
+* `benchmark.cpp`: contains the code used to perform the benchmarking, whose results are presented in the final part of the report.

-Doxygen: contains the Doxygen documentation (html and latex)
+* `Doxygen`: contains the Doxygen documentation (html and latex)

-Makefile: is used to compile the main.cpp (command: make main.x) and generate the Doxygen documentation (command: make dox).
+* `Makefile`: is used to compile the main.cpp (command: make main.x) and generate the Doxygen documentation (command: make dox).
 By typing make, both the main.x and the documentation are generated.

-Report.md: contains a detailed characterization of the classes/structures and most relevant functions.
+* `Report.md`: contains a detailed characterization of the classes/structures and most relevant functions.
 Some final charts illustrate some benchmarking for finding a key, both using our own classes/functions and built-in classes such as maps.